demo03 of Im2mesh package

 Prepare for mesh export

-Setup parameters.
+Setup scale.

-Scale node coordinates according to dx and dy.
+Scale node coordinates according to dx.

 % scale node coordinates of linear elements